CloudNativeDevelopmentTeamH/auth/README.md

 JWT_SECRET=your_jwt_secret_key
 PEPPER=your_password_pepper
 ```
-This `.env` configures the node server & docker-compose simultaneously to have matching configuration.
+This `.env` configures both the Node.js server and Docker Compose to have matching configuration.

 3. Start the PostgreSQL database
 ```bash